shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_3_dimensions.rst

 .. {{{

-The :ref:`free matrix representation <the_free_matrix_representation>` is
-powerfull when using a bivector basis, since the elements of the matrix can be re-ordered at will.
+:ref:`the free matrix representation` is powerfull when using a bivector basis, since the elements of the matrix can be re-ordered at will.
 In three dimensions, rotations are possible on the three planes.
 A rotation is expressed as a linear combination of the three associated basis bivectors:

 .. math::